kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## Environment Setup
 Log into the Cloud Console at https://console.cloud.google.com/, then activate the Cloud Shell interface.

-Run `gcloud auth login` to ensure that your Cloud Shell session is properly authorized.

-Finally, clone your private repo into your working Cloud Shell directory.
+Clone your private repo into your working Cloud Shell directory.
 This will require creating a [Personal Access Token](https://github.com/settings/tokens) with OATH scope to "repo" (the first checkbox).

 The following commands can be used **(replacing the variables with your configuration)**: